 Prior to the signing of the Anglo-Irish Treaty of December 1921, Ireland was policed by the Royal Irish Constabulary (RIC) and Dublin Metropolitan Police.
-Needless to say, due to their loyalty to the old British regime and their association with the Auxilliaries and Black and Tans, the RIC was totally unacceptable to the vast majority of Irish people it was therefore a necessity to form a new policing agency with which to replace it.
+Needless to say, due to their loyalty to the old British regime and their association with the Auxiliaries and Black and Tans, the RIC was totally unacceptable to the vast majority of Irish people it was, therefore, a necessity to form a new policing agency with which to replace it.

-The Metropolitan Police in the meantime were to carry on as they were.
-The inaugural meeting of a committee responsible for the foundation of a new police force took place in January 1922 at the Gresham Hotel in Dublin.
-The chairman, was Michael Staines a member of the supreme council of the Irish Republican Brotherhood and a veteran of the Easter Rising of 1916 in which he served as Quartermaster General in the GPO.
+The Metropolitan Police in the meantime was to carry on as they were.
+The inaugural meeting of a committee responsible for the foundation of a new police force took place on January 1922 at the Gresham Hotel in Dublin.
+The chairman was Michael Staines a member of the supreme council of the Irish Republican Brotherhood and a veteran of the Easter Rising of 1916 in which he served as Quartermaster General in the GPO.
 He was also a member of Dáil Éireann.

 The creation of the Civic Guards

-Initially the first recruits were trained at R.D.S.
+Initially, the first recruits were trained at R.D.S.
 Ballsbridge but were soon to be relocated to Kildare Military Barracks.
-Here, on 15th May 1922, whilst Michael Staines was delivering his morning address, over 1,000 guards broke ranks and seized the armoury.
+Here, on 15th May 1922, whilst Michael Staines was delivering his morning address, over 1,000 guards broke ranks and seized the armory.
 Staines and his senior officers had to flee the scene.

 Criminal Investigation Department